Abandoned Service Allegation: Is Compliance with Section 25F of the ID Act Necessary?

 KK!HR

-Where the termination of service is under a stipulation in that behalf contained the Standing Order/service rules and opportunities have been given to the employee before presuming abandonment of service, the courts are likely to uphold the action as not amounting to retrenchment, and so compliance of Section 25 (F) is not called for.
-This is as per Section 2 (oo) (bb) of the ID Act.
+Where the termination of service is under a stipulation contained in the Standing Order or service rules, and opportunities have been given to the employee before presuming abandonment of service, the courts are likely to uphold the action as not amounting to retrenchment.
+Therefore, compliance with Section 25 (F) is not required.
+This is in line with Section 2 (oo) (bb) of the ID Act.

 PRABHAT RANJAN MOHANTY